The Olympic Games History

 Each Olympic Games host city has its own mascot: a pet or a figure which represents the Games values.
 Some famous mascots from the Olympic Games history include Micha from the 1980 Games in Moscow and Cobi from the 1992 Games in Barcelona.

 Why does each edition have its own logo and poster?

 The logo and the poster of each edition of the Olympic Games is the visual identity of the Games.
 In other words, they carry the messages that each host city wishes to convey to the world.
 The first Olympic logo was created for the 1924 Games, in Paris.
 The Olympic poster has a similar role and it is used for the promotion of each edition of the Games.

-You can see the different posters from the Olympic Games history by clicking on the link below:
+You can see the different posters from the Olympic Games history by clicking on this link.

-Posters and mascots from the Olympic Games history could be purchased in our online collectibles store!
+Collectible that all lovers of the Olympic Games would love could be purchased in our online collectibles store!

 What about the Winter Olympic Games?

 The Winter Olympic Games include sports which take place on snow or on ice.
 These are: